-Meetings are an important way for people to come together for a common purpose.
-This guide offers basic tips on making your meeting productive, effective and inclusive.
+Meetings are an important way for people to come together for a common purpose – whether that’s to plan an environmental campaign, offer mutual support or run your co-operative.

 Putting thought in before the meeting can make a big difference to how it goes.
 This includes deciding how the meeting is run, and practical choices like what venue to use.